-Our Time, Our Voice is a powerful convening of high school youth from across the region who will engage in experiential learning activities to develop and amplify youth voice and promote the Youth Voice Platform for MLK50.
+Our Time, Our Voice was a powerful convening of high school youth from across the region who engaged in experiential learning activities to develop and amplify youth voice and promote the Youth Voice Platform for MLK50.

-Co-hosted by the National Civil Rights Museum and BRIDGES, the free event will feature workshops, speakers and networking opportunities to develop and amplify youth voice and promote the Youth Voices platform.
+Co-hosted by the National Civil Rights Museum and BRIDGES, the free event featured workshops, speakers and networking opportunities to develop and amplify youth voice and promote the Youth Voices platform.

-Students grades 9-12 are welcome, from all backgrounds, socioeconomic levels, races, ethnicities, religions, genders and sexual orientations.
+Over 300 tudents grades 9-12 were welcomed from all backgrounds, socioeconomic levels, races, ethnicities, religions, genders and sexual orientations.

 Xiuhtezcatl (that’s ‘Shoe-Tez-Caht’) is a 17-year-old indigenous climate activist, hip-hop artist and author of We Rise: The Earth Guardian's Guide to Building a Movement that Restores the Planet.
 He’s the Youth Director of Earth Guardians, and his work has been featured on PBS, Showtime, National Geographic, Rolling Stone, Upworthy, Aljazeera, The Guardian, CNN, MSNBC, HBO, VICE, and many more.